trueos/pcbsd/src-qt5/docs/preinstall.rst

 install using virtualization software runs slowly.
 If your computer slows down greatly, try closing other applications running on your computer to free up some RAM.

-During the installation of PC-BSD®, you can choose to install the `VirtualBox <https://www.virtualbox.org/>`_ open source virtualization program and the
+During the installation of TrueOS®, you can choose to install the `VirtualBox <https://www.virtualbox.org/>`_ open source virtualization program and the
 `VirtualBox Guest Additions <http://www.virtualbox.org/manual/ch04.html>`_ with the operating system.
 The guest additions add mouse pointer integration, shared folders between the host and guest, better video support, and a shared clipboard.
 To install these after installation, use :ref:`AppCafe®` and search for "virtualbox".

-.. note:: the first time you run VirtualBox on a PC-BSD® system, a background script will automatically give your user account the permissions required to run this application.
+.. note:: the first time you run VirtualBox on a TrueOS® system, a background script will automatically give your user account the permissions required to run this application.
 Depending upon your desktop, this might break any existing shortcuts to VirtualBox.
 To fix the shortcut, logout and back in.

 If your computer is running another operating system, download the binary for your operating system from the `VirtualBox Downloads page <https://www.virtualbox.org/wiki/Downloads>`_.
 VirtualBox runs on Windows, Linux, Macintosh, and OpenSolaris and supports a large number of operating systems that can be installed into a virtual machine.

-This section describes how to prepare VirtualBox for an installation of PC-BSD® using an :file:`.iso` file as well as how to use the downloadable
+This section describes how to prepare VirtualBox for an installation of TrueOS® using an :file:`.iso` file as well as how to use the downloadable
 :file:`.vmdk`, :file:`.vdi`, and :file:`.ova` images with VirtualBox.

 .. index:: virtualization